|Born||in London, England, UK|

 Peter Ustinov was a two-time Academy Award-winning film actor, a director, writer, journalist and raconteur.
 He wrote and directed many acclaimed stage plays and led numerous international theatrical productions.

-He was born Peter Alexander Freiherr von Ustinov on April 16, 1921, in Swiss Cottage, London, England.
-Ustinov was of Russian, German, French, Italian and Ethiopian descent, with ancestral connections to Russian nobility as well as the Ethiopian Royal Family.
-His grandmother, Magdalena, was the daughter of a Swiss military engineer and an Ethiopian princess.
-His father, Iona von Ustinov, also known as "Klop" in Russian and Yiddish, was a pilot in the German Air Force during World War I. In 1919 he joined his mother and sister in St. Petersburg, Russia.
-There he met artist Nadia Benois, who worked for the Imperial Mariinsky Ballet and Opera House in St. Petersburg.
-In 1920, in a modest and discrete ceremony at a Russian-German Church in St. Petersburg, Ustinov's father married Nadia Benois.
-Later, when she was 7 months pregnant with Peter Ustinov, the couple emigrated from Russia in 1921, in the aftermath of the Communist Revolution.
+He was born Peter Alexander Freiherr von Ustinov on April 16, 1921, in Swiss Cottage, London, England, the son of Nadezhda Leontievna (Benois) and Iona von Ustinov.
+His father was of one quarter Polish Jewish, one half Russian, one eighth African Ethiopian, and one eighth German, descent, while his mother was of one half Russian, one quarter Italian, one eighth French, and one eighth German, ancestry.
+Ustinov had ancestral connections to Russian nobility, as well as to the Ethiopian Royal Family.
+His father, also known as "Klop", was a pilot in the German Air Force during World War I. In 1919, Peter's father joined his own mother and sister in St. Petersburg, Russia.
+There he met Peter's mother, artist Nadia Benois, who worked for the Imperial Mariinsky Ballet and Opera House in St. Petersburg.
+In 1920, in a modest and discrete ceremony at a Russian-German Church in St. Petersburg, Ustinov's father married Nadia.
+Later, when she was seven months pregnant with Peter, the couple emigrated from Russia, in 1921, in the aftermath of the Communist Revolution.

 Young Peter was brought up in a multi-lingual family--he was fluent in Russian, French, Italian and German, and also was a native English speaker.
 He attended Westminster College in 1934-37, took the drama and acting class under Michel St. Denis at the London Theatre Studio, 1937-39, and made his stage debut in 1938 in a theatre in Surrey.
 In 1939 he made his London stage debut in a revue sketch, then had regular performances with Aylesbury Repertory Company.
 In 1940 he made his film debut in Hullo, Fame!
 (1940).

 From 1942-46 Ustinov served as a private soldier with the British Army's Royal Sussex Regiment.
 He was batman for David Niven and the two became lifelong friends.
 Ustinov spent most of his service working with the Army Cinema Unit, where he was involved in making recruitment films, wrote plays and appeared in three films as an actor.
-At that time he wrote and directed The Way Ahead (1944) (aka "The Immortal Battalion").
+At that time he co-wrote and acted in The Way Ahead (1944) (aka "The Immortal Battalion").

 Ustinov had a stellar film career as actor, director and writer, appearing in more than 100 film and television productions.
 He was awarded two Oscars for Best Supporting Actor--one for his role in Spartacus (1960) and one for his role in Topkapi (1964)--and received two more Oscar nominations as an actor and writer.
 His career slowed down a bit in the 1970s, but he made a comeback as Hercule Poirot in Death on the Nile (1978) by director John Guillermin.
-In the 1980s Ustinov reprized the Poirot role in several subsequent television movies and theatrical films, such as Evil Under the Sun (1982) and Appointment with Death (1988).
-Later he appeared as a sympathetic doctor in the disease thriller Lorenzo's Oil (1992).
+In the 1980s Ustinov recreated brilliantly Poirot in several subsequent television movies and theatrical films, such as Evil Under the Sun (1982) and Appointment with Death (1988), while his cinema work in the 1990s also includes his superb performance as Professor Gus Nikolais in George Miller's excellent dramatic film Lorenzo's Oil (1992), a character partially inspired by Hugo Wolfgang Moser, a research scientist who had been director of the Neurogenetics Research Center at the Kennedy Krieger Institute and Professor of Neurology and Pediatrics at Johns Hopkins University.

 Ustinov's effortless style and his expertise in dialectic and physical comedy made him a regular guest of talk shows and late night comedians.
 His witty and multi-dimensional humor was legendary, and he later published a collection of his jokes and quotations, summarizing his wide popularity as a raconteur.
 He was also an internationally acclaimed TV journalist.
 Ustinov covered over 100,000 miles and visited more than 30 Russian cities during the making of his well-received BBC television series Russia (1986).